2021 New Year’s Revelation:

 Looking for things to change about yourself is so 2020.
 Instead, double down on what you’re already nailing.

 As we close the book on 2020, we can all agree that getting through it in one piece was an accomplishment all on its own.
 Instead of starting off 2021 looking for things that are wrong with ourselves, let’s flip the resolution script, focus on our strengths and find ways to level them up in this new year.

-At their most basic, New Year’s resolutions are about behaviour change, and lasting, significant behaviour change doesn’t happen just because a clock strikes midnight.
+At their most basic, New Year’s resolutions are about behavior change, and lasting, significant behavior change doesn’t happen just because a clock strikes midnight.
 Resolutions are goals, which are easy to fail at and lose track of.
 The moment you fall short of a resolution, you’ve failed.

 This year, we’re swapping out New Year’s resolutions for New Year’s revelations.
 Instead of saying, “Here’s something I don’t do that I should be doing,” we could say, “Here’s something I got better at last year, and here’s how I want to keep doing that even more.”